he-yang/JSON-to-Excel/source/profeatures.md

-# Pro Features
+# 6. Pro Features

 [中文](https://json-to-excel.wtsolutions.cn/zh-cn/latest/profeatures.html)

-The JSON-to-Excel add-in offers a set of pro features that enhance the functionality of the add-in.
-These features are only available to users who have subscribed to the add-in.
+JSON-to-Excel offers a set of pro features that enhance the functionality.
+These features are only available to users who have subscribed to JSON to Excel.

-## Subscription
+## 6.1 Subscription, Payment, and Cancellation

 7 days free trial, then you will be charged monthly at one of the following rates for the Pro Features.
 You can cancel your subscription at any time before the 7th day, and you will not be charged:
 - USD US$2.66 / month,